FilipaGo/imdb-redesign-mobile-site-prototype/README.md

  IMDb's Homepage "Popular this Week" section.
 Hovering an item unveils more detailed information.</p>
  <br></br>

- “Popular this Week” slider displays a weekly list of movies, tv shows and people that are trending on IMDb, as well as a list of the highest-grossing films in theatres.
+ “Popular this Week” slider displays a weekly list of movies, TV shows and people that are trending on IMDb, as well as a list of the highest-grossing films in theatres.

  <br></br>
  <p align="center">